I Never Thought About My Son or Daughter Getting Sick at School

 - Encourage them to communicate with their professor when they are ill.
 Professors will be more understanding if they know what is going on.

 - Know what your insurance coverage is in Mt.
 Vernon, Iowa, before your student needs to use your insurance.
 HMO’s and PPO’s can make insurance extremely complicated.
 Dealing with insurance coverage issues are not fun at anytime, but when your student is sick, it’s the last thing you want to be doing.
+Please make sure your student has a copy of their insurance card with them when they come to school!
+You'll likely need to contact your insurance company to ask for another card.

 - Reinforce good health habits.
 A healthy immune system will be able to fight off illness much better than a weak immune system.
 Encourage healthy eating, plenty of sleep, good hand washing, and regular exercise.
+Flu shots are offered each fall at the Health Center.

 - Last, but not least, encourage your student to use the Health Center.
 We want to help your student and can provide a great service for them.
-We’re a friendly Health Center with kind nurses.
+We’re a friendly Health Center with kind staff.
 We think both you and your student will be glad they stopped by.